harry-jw-plymouth/3015-CW1/README.md

 -GLFW
 -GLM
 -Open gl

+In addition, external code provided by this module (Comp 3015) was used

 ## Code arrangement
 The code is built around the template provided and makes use of both C++ code and fragment and vertex shaders.